Abstract

 Estimating normalized copy numbers of metabolic pathways from metagenomic assemblies

 Gaining insights into microbial metabolism requires accurate estimates of pathway presence/absence and completion.
 While a myriad of tools address this task for single genomes (Machado et al. 2018; Aziz et al. 2008; Arkin et al. 2018; Palù et al. 2022; Shaffer et al. 2020; Geller-McGrath et al. 2023; Zorrilla et al. 2021; Zhou et al., n.d.; J. Zimmermann, Kaleta, and Waschina 2021), working with complex environmental metagenomes poses additional challenges due to the large number of organisms that are present in metagenomic assemblies.
 A few tools can estimate community-level metabolic potential from metagenomes without relying on the reconstruction of individual population genomes or reference-based approaches (Ye and Doak 2009; Karp et al. 2021) (Supplementary Table 5).
 These high-level summaries of pathway presence and redundancy in a given environment are suitable for most surveys of metabolic capacity, particularly for microbial communities of similar richness.
-However, since the frequency of observed metabolic modules increases as microbial diversity increases, investigations of metabolic determinants of survival across environmental conditions with substantial differences in microbial richness requires quantitative insights into the extent of enrichment of metabolic capabilities in relation to microbial diversity.
-For instance, the estimated copy number of a given metabolic module may be identical between two metagenomes, but one metagenome can have a lower alpha diversity and thus have a higher selection for this module.
-To quantify the differential abundance of metabolic modules between metagenomes generated from healthy individuals and those from individuals diagnosed with IBD, we implemented a new software framework (https://anvio.org/m/anvi-estimate-metabolism) that reconstructs metabolic modules from genomes and metagenomes and then calculates the per-population copy number (PPCN) of modules in metagenomes (Methods, Supplementary Information).
-Briefly, the PPCN estimates the proportion of microbes in a community with a particular metabolic capacity (Figure 1, Supplementary Figure 2).
-We estimate the number of microbial populations using single-copy core genes (SCGs) instead of reconstructing individual genomes first, thus maximizing the de novo recovery of gene content.
+However, since the frequency of observed metabolic modules will increase as the number of distinct microbial populations in a habitat increases, investigations of metabolic determinants of survival across environmental conditions with substantial differences in microbial richness may suffer from ambiguous observations from quantitative data.
+For instance, the estimated copy number of a given metabolic module may be identical between two metagenomes but its enrichment may be relatively higher in the metagenome with a lower alpha diversity, revealing its potential role in overcoming environment-specific selective pressures that influence an entire community.
+Working solely with raw copy numbers of metabolic modules without a normalization step that considers the microbial richness will thus shroud potentially critical insights.
+To quantify the differential enrichment of metabolic modules between metagenomes generated from healthy individuals and those from individuals diagnosed with IBD, we implemented a new software framework (https://anvio.org/m/anvi-estimate-metabolism) that reconstructs metabolic modules from genomes and metagenomes and then calculates the per-population copy number (PPCN) of modules in metagenomes to account for potential differences in microbial richness (Methods, Supplementary File 1 and 2).
+Briefly, the PPCN estimates the proportion of microbes in a community with a particular metabolic capacity (Figure 1, Supplementary Figure 2) by estimating the number of microbial populations in a given sample using single-copy core genes (SCGs) without having to reconstruct individual genomes first, thus maximizing the de novo recovery of gene content.
+Our validation of this method using simulated metagenomic data demonstrated that it is accurate in capturing metagenome-level metabolic capacity relative to genome-level metabolic capacity estimated from the same data (Supplementary File 2, Supplementary Table 6).

 Key biosynthetic pathways are enriched in microbial populations from IBD samples